dbwebb-se/mvc/example/framework/yii/README.md

 Problem
 -----------------------

-The following problems might make it too hard to publish changes to the student server, since each time you need to remove the generated directories by hand.

-* Removing the `app/` after running the example might give errors due to Yii creates log files in subdirectories which can not be removed without using `sudo rm` as root.

-* Removing files from the student server when the webserver creates files in cache directories in a hierarchy of sub directories.
-Use `mv` to move the folder "away somewhere else".
+* When publishing to the student server you (might) get error on files that can not be removed.
+This is due to these cache-files being generated from the web server and you have no rights to these directories or files.
+The Yii application seems to work anyway.
+So it it okey to proceed anyway.